-As per accreditation policy, substantive change review is required for programs in which 50% or more will be offered through distance education.
+As per accreditation policy4, substantive change review is required for programs in which 50% or more will be offered through distance education.
 (For undergraduate programs, the 50 percent rule applies to the program hours in the major, not the total hours it takes to graduate with a degree.)
 Program faculty are responsible for identifying, ensuring program adherence to, and communicating these substantive change requirements to the Senate Office and Office of Periodic Review, Assessment, and Accreditation Support.
 Programs should contact the campus' Accreditation Liaison Officer as the program approaches the 50% criterion.
+All hybrid and hyflex offerings count as online offerings for the purposes of this criterion.

-As required by UC Merced's Credit Hour Policy, faculty who are proposing to teach a course in which face-to-face contact represents less than one-third of the total contact hours per week must explain the rationale via the Supplemental Questions for Distance or Blended Course Approval Requests and must indicate in Curriculog that the course employs a web-based instructional method.
+As required by UC Merced's Credit Hour Policy, faculty who are proposing to teach a course in which courses in which less than 70% of their scheduled meeting time occurs in person face to face contact represents less than one-third of the total contact hours per week must explain the rationale via the Supplemental Questions for Distance or Blended Course Approval Requests and must indicate in Curriculog that the course employs a web-based instructional method.